 We get into serious trouble when we forget that.
 "Oh, I can handle this," we convince ourselves.
-"I can teach this class."
+"I can do this job."
 Or, "I can solve this problem."
-If we want to see God-exalting fruit come from our lives, we must purposefully depend on Christ for everything.
+Or, "I can watch television and check Facebook."
+In truth, if we want to see God-exalting fruit come from our lives, we must purposefully depend on Christ for everything.

 Without Me, you can do nothing, not one thing of eternal significance.
-Oh, we can ignore Christ, and apparently get by for a while.
-We may even do impressive things in people's eyes.
-But fruit comes from Him alone.
+Oh, we can ignore Christ and apparently get by for a while.
+We may even do some impressive things in people's eyes.